Skip to main content

 • To enhance visibility and awareness of the issue through organised action such as, for example, sharing information, hosting workshops or other activities;

-• To share information on approaches and best practice in other relevant organizations;
+• To share information on best practice in other relevant organizations and explore alternative ways to support the Department’s community, both individually and collectively;

 • To provide spaces for meaningful discussion of pertinent issues and critical questions through meetings, workshops and social media;

-• To collaboratively evaluate and areas of work in the department and in the curriculum (module content and coverage, modes of delivery and assessment) for exclusionary practices and create greater inclusivity in research culture and practices (seminars, collaborations, agendas) and in recruitment (student and staff);
+• To collaboratively evaluate areas of work in the Department and in the curriculum (module content and coverage, modes of delivery and assessment) for exclusionary practices and create greater inclusivity in research culture and practices (seminars, collaborations, agendas) and in recruitment (student and staff);

 • To promote epistemic diversity by stimulating the critical engagement of the Department’s academic community with alternative modes of knowledge production;

-• To form liaisons across and beyond academia to explore and share good practice in comparable decolonising and democratising initiatives, prioritizing Durham University and communities in the Northeast;
+• To form liaisons across and beyond academia to explore and share good practice in comparable decolonising and democratising initiatives;

 • To encourage the development of ethical standards in the ways in which Department members engage and collaborate with communities and stakeholders.